Everything You Need to Know About Meibomian Gland Dysfunction

 - Age: MGD tends to manifest in older people, particularly in women during and after menopause

-- Taking certain medications: particularly retinoic acid (acne treatment), HRT (hormone replacement therapy for menopausal women), antidepressants, antihistamines, anti-androgen medication (used to treat prostatic hypertrophy).
+- Taking certain medications: particularly retinoic acid (acne treatment), HRT (hormone replacement therapy for menopausal women), antidepressants, antihistamines, and anti-androgen medication (used to treat prostatic hypertrophy)

 - Endocrine disorders

 Excessive screen time has also been linked to the development of MGD.
-Staring at a screen on your TV, smartphone, computer or tablet, causes you to blink less frequently.
-Blinking naturally moisturizes your eyes, and by doing so, clears any small particles that may have accidentally lodged in your eye.
+Staring at a screen such as your TV, smartphone, computer, or tablet, causes you to blink less frequently.
+Blinking naturally moisturizes your eyes and by doing so, clears any small particles that may have accidentally lodged in your eye.
 Less frequent blinking results in dryer eyes, which can harm the long-term ability of your meibomian glands to function properly.

 What are the Solutions for Meibomian Gland Dysfunction?

-Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
+Treatments for meibomian gland dysfunction range from self-administered to practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
 Dr. Radhika Chawla usually suggests applying warm compresses over your eyelids as a first course of action.
 This gently opens the clogged glands and loosens the oil that may have accumulated.
 Warm compresses can provide temporary relief.

 Further therapies used to manage MGD include omega-3 supplementation, topical antibiotics, oral tetracyclines to reduce the level of pro-inflammatory cytokines, corticosteroids, or topical cyclosporine.

 People with MGD commonly purchase over-the-counter eye drops to lubricate their eyes.
-Unfortunately, these drops tend to provide only transient relief, because, without an adequate layer of Meibomian Gland oil, the liquid from the drops simply evaporate off of the eye.
+Unfortunately, these drops tend to provide only transient relief because, without an adequate layer of meibomian gland oil, the liquid from the drops simply evaporates off of the eye.
 Dr. Radhika Chawla at Richmond Hill Optometric Clinic Dry Eye Center can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.